FarronF/limerick-council-meetings/meetings/2020/12/04-Virtual Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 2nd October 2020.md

 **3.Overview on Crime Statistics from Senior Crime and Policing Analyst**

+Ms. L. Collins gave a brief statistical overview of current crime statistics.
+---
-Ms. L. Collins gave a brief statistical overview of current crime statistics.--- The Chief Superintendent stated that there has been an increase in drug use with 175 people
+The Chief Superintendent stated that there has been an increase in drug use with 175 people

 presently before the Courts.
 He said that there is a very worrying trend nationally in relation to